1 Probability spaces

 • \(\PR(\{1,3,4,5\}) = \frac{8}{15}\).

-We now come back to the fact that restricting the domain of \(\PR\) to be an algebra is not sufficient as is illustrated by the following example.
+10. We now present an example to illustrate that restricting the domain of \(\PR\) to be an algebra is not sufficient.

 Suppose we are interested in finding the probability of the event that the coin is tossed an even number of times, i.e., \(A = \{ω_2, ω_4, \dots\}\).
 Note that \(ω_2, ω_4, \dots \in \ALPHABET F\).
 However, \(A\) is a set.
 If we want to assign probability to \(A\) in terms of probability of \(ω_n\), we require \(\ALPHABET F\) to be closed under countable unions.
 This motivates the following definition.